 AC: We came to India for its talent and over the years, we have been able to leverage this great talent to provide global solutions and products.
 While we see India as a good market to explore, we are focussing on other markets at present.
 Our solutions are designed and developed across locations, wherein the engineering and/or product leadership could come from any of our various locations that we operate from, including India.
 Thus, India plays a strategic role in the development of our various products.

 As of now, we are considering India as our talent pool.
 It will be too early to launch our products.
-In China, CDK Global will not conduct product development alike India rather we will pitch it will serve as a customer base.
+In China, CDK Global will not conduct product development alike India rather we will serve as a customer base.

 Tell us about your product, Fortellis.